1 Introduction

 Deribit has a zero-tolerance approach towards bribery and corruption (as these are provided for under the relevant applicable laws and regulations) and business counterparties shall be notified of this zero-tolerance policy at the outset of the business relationship.

-6.1 Receipt of Bribes, Gifts, Entertainment and conferences and travel arrangements
+7.1 Receipt of Bribes, Gifts, Entertainment and Conferences and Travel Arrangements

-It is prohibited for Deribit, members of the Board and any employee of Deribit to:
+It is prohibited for Deribit, including Staff and Senior Management to:

 -